NaveenJain2010/myrepo/README.md

 openstack-automation-saltstack
 =========

-This project has been created by HCL Tech System Software team to support the installation automation of OpenStack using SaltStack.
+This project has been created by HCL Tech System Software team to support the automated installation of OpenStack using SaltStack.

 ## Objective of the Project